kidde60/Vet-Clinic-database/README.md

-# Vet clinic database: query and update animals table
+# Vet clinic database: query multiple tables.

-> In this project, you will use transactions to update and delete records.
-You will also use your knowledge of aggregate functions and GROUP BY to answer analytical questions.
+> In this project you will add some new tables and add foreign key columns to your existing animals table to model one-to-many relationships.
+Afterward, you will use JOIN to query the data

 ## Getting Started